 - Hazy Feel Turn: He has aligned himself with Sasuke during the Fourth Shinobi World War.
 Sasuke has decided to aid the United Shinobi front, and Orochimaru has thus far gone along with him.
 How long this will actually last is unknown.

 - Healing Factor: Can regenerate most damage by vomiting a new body out of his mouth.
-Sasuke had minor healing powers inherited from him.
+Sasuke was able to do this as well after absorbing him, but lost the ability after Itachi extracted Orochimaru from him.

-- Hellish Pupils: Golden snake pupils to be exact.
+- Hellish Pupils: Golden eyes with slitted snake-like pupils to be exact.